 Max Friedman is a New York City based director of theater, concerts, and cabaret.
 He most recently staged the Off-Broadway premiere of the new Midnight at The Never Get by Mark Sonnenblick at the York Theatre Company.
 He previously staged the show for an acclaimed six week run at The Provincetown Inn in Provincetown, MA.
 He previously developed the show at the beloved midtown cabaret institution Don’t Tell Mama and in it's subsequent run at 42West as part of the 2016 New York Musicals Festival.
-For his work on Midnight at The Never Get, Max was is the recipient of a 2017 Bistro Award.
+For his work on Midnight at The Never Get, Max was is the recipient of a 2017 Bistro Award and a 2019 MAC Award.

 Friedman directs the recurring Charlie Rosen's Broadway Big Band concert series which frequently plays before sold-out audiences at Broadway supper club Feinstein's/ 54 Below.
 Charlie Rosen's Broadway Big Band, which Friedman also co-produces, was nominated for a 2016 MAC Award for Show of the Year.